 Allergy AND Intolerance

-- Food allergy and intolerance can both cause: Nausea, stomach main, diarrhoea and vomiting.
+- Food allergy and intolerance can both cause: Nausea, stomach pain, diarrhea, and vomiting.
 Intolerance can also mask an allergy – read below for more.

-- Increased risk: The repetitive use of some common foods and the extensive use of chemicals, such as pesticides and additives, colourings, preservatives and flavourings, has increased the risk to develop allergy or intolerance.
+- Increased risk: The repetitive use of some common foods and the extensive use of chemicals, such as pesticides and additives, colorings, preservatives, and flavorings, has increased the risk to develop allergy or intolerance.

 - Food allergy: Signs and symptoms of a food allergic reaction can range from low-grade to life-threatening.

-- An allergy happens when your immune system mistakes something in food and attacks it.
+- An allergy happens when your immune system mistakes something in the food and attacks it.
 It affects the whole body, and not just the stomach.
-Allergy symptoms can include: Rashes, hives, itchy skin, shortness of breath, or chest pain.
+Allergy symptoms can include rashes, hives, itchy skin, shortness of breath, or chest pain.

-- People tend to self diagnose or ignore food intolerance and use self prediction drugs instead of looking at what they eat.
+- People tend to self-diagnose or ignore food intolerance and use self-prescription drugs instead of looking at what they eat.

 COMMON FOOD ALLERGIES AND INTOLERANCES